 - 1. The Appeals feature is unavailable by default.
-Enable Appeals in the application, see "Enabling and disabling appeals" on page 216. - 2.
+Enable Appeals in the application, see "Enabling and disabling appeals" on page 237. - 2.
 Review the text on application pages.
-For more information about modifying text on pages, see "Changing text in the application" on page 108. - 3.
+For more information about modifying text on pages, see "Changing text in the application" on page 109. - 3.
 Review the Request an Appeal form.
-For more information, see "Configuring appeal requests" on page 53. - 4.
+For more information, see "Configuring appeal requests" on page 54. - 4.
 Review the Appeal Request cards on the Your appeals page, which show the appeals status.
-For more information about customizing the appeals statuses, see "Customizing appeal request statuses" on page 189.
+For more information about customizing the appeals statuses, see "Customizing appeal request statuses" on page 209.

-Appeal benefit decisions
+Appeal

-If you enable Appeals for your organization, citizens can appeal decisions on their benefits online from their citizen accounts on their own devices.
+If your organization includes appeals in their business process, citizens can appeal decisions on their benefits online from their citizen accounts on their own devices.
 If your organization uses the IBM Cúram Appeals application module, your organization can process appeals through the full appeals life cycle that is provided by that solution.